cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 After saving the profile the diagram refreshes automatically.
 The red association from `Measurement` to `UnitSymbol` is gone.
-The `unitSymbol` attribute now appears correctly as a typed property within the `Measurement` class — rendered as `unitSymbol: UnitSymbol [1]` — which is the expected representation for a properly defined attribute whose type is an enumeration.
+The `unitSymbol` attribute now appears correctly as a typed property within the `Measurement` class, rendered as `unitSymbol: UnitSymbol [1]`, which is the expected representation for a properly defined attribute whose type is an enumeration.

-### Issue 3 — Association Target End Not Included in the Profile Definition
+### Issue 3: Association Target End Not Included in the Profile Definition

 #### What the diagram shows